TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 1. Read up on the concept of the prototype from the articles below.
    1. Read the article [Understanding Prototypes and Inheritance in JavaScript](https://www.digitalocean.com/community/tutorials/understanding-prototypes-and-inheritance-in-javascript) from Digital Ocean.
 This is a good review of prototype inheritance and constructor functions, featuring some examples.
    1. To go a bit deeper into both the chain and inheritance, spend some time with [JavaScript.Info's article on Prototypal Inheritance](http://javascript.info/prototype-inheritance).
 As usual, doing the exercises at the end will help cement this knowledge in your mind.
 Don't skip them!
 Important note: This article makes heavy use of `__proto__` which is not generally recommended.
 The concepts here are what we're looking for at the moment.
 We will soon learn another method or two for setting the prototype.
+1. You might have noticed us using the this keyword in object constructors and prototype methods in the examples above.
-1. Take another look at [JavaScript Tutorial's article on the `this` keyword](https://www.javascripttutorial.net/javascript-this/), paying more attention to it's use with constructor functions this time.
+   1. [JavaScript Tutorial's article on the `this` keyword](https://www.javascripttutorial.net/javascript-this/) covers how this changes in various situations, including examples with constructor functions and the prototype.

 </div>